EDITORIAL POLICY UPDATE: Our Response to the Coronavirus Pandemic

 1. Citation standards

-All data, program code, and other methods must be appropriately cited using DOIs, journal citations, or other persistent identifiers.
-Truly exceptional circumstances requiring special treatment, such as proprietary information requiring nondisclosure agreements, should be discussed with the editor no later than at the manuscript revision stage and spelled out explicitly in the acknowledgments.
+All data, program code, and other methods must be appropriately cited using digital object identifiers (DOIs), journal citations, or other persistent identifiers.
+Exceptional circumstances requiring special treatment, such as proprietary information requiring nondisclosure agreements, should be discussed with the editor no later than at the manuscript revision stage and spelled out explicitly in the acknowledgments.

 2. Data standards

 All data used in the analysis must be available to any researcher for purposes of reproducing or extending the analysis.
-Data must be available in the paper, deposited in a community special-purpose repository, accessible via a general-purpose repository such as Dryad, or otherwise openly available (see Data Deposition).
-Truly exceptional circumstances requiring special treatment, such as protecting personal privacy, should be discussed with the editor no later than at the manuscript revision stage and spelled out explicitly in the acknowledgments.
+Data must be available in the paper or deposited in a community special-purpose repository or a general-purpose repository such as Dryad (see Data and Code Deposition).
+Exceptional circumstances requiring special treatment, such as protection of personal privacy or purchase of datasets from third-party sources, should be discussed with the editor as early as possible (no later than at the manuscript revision stage) and spelled out explicitly in the acknowledgments.
 Problems in obtaining access to published data are taken seriously by the Science Journals and can be reported at firstname.lastname@example.org.

 3. Analytic methods (code) transparency